 UT.1.
 Intended Learning Outcome: Use Science Process and Thinking Skills.

 1.b.
-Sort and sequence data according to a given criterion.
+Sort and sequence data according to criteria given.

 UT.3.
-Intended Learning Outcome: Demonstrate Understanding of Science Concepts and Principles.
+Intended Learning Outcome: Understand Science Concepts and Principles.

-3.d.
-Solve problems appropriate to grade level by applying scientific principles and procedures.
+3.c.
+Solve problems appropriate to grade level by applying science principles and procedures.

 UT.4.
 Intended Learning Outcome: Communicate Effectively Using Science Language and Reasoning.

-4.b.
-Use precise scientific language in oral and written communication.
+4.c.
+Use scientific language in oral and written communication.

 UT.CC.RST.6-8.
 Reading Standards for Literacy in Science and Technical Subjects